simonmcallister0210/cognito-srp-helper/README.md

 const CognitoSrpHelper = require("cognito-srp-helper");
 ```

-Here is an example of how you would use the helper to implement SRP authentication with Cognito:
+Here is an example of how you would use the helper to implement SRP authentication with Cognito using the AWS JavaScript SDK (v3):

 ```ts
 import {